simulationpoint/Cloud-DevOps-Engineer-Capstone-Project/README.md

 ## Summary
-* The most challenging part was ansible configuration, and not having enough time to study the materail and put it togethr.The way I have prepared was and the project requirment are diffrent.
+* The most challenging part was ansible configuration,I have installed it natively to my local machine.
+Also not having enough time to study the materail and put it togethr.The way I have prepared was and the project requirment are diffrent.